m110/infrastructure-as-code/README.md

 ## Variables

+The basic idea is that there should be one file with variables that will be imported by all tools (vars.json).

+I've decided to stick with JSON for now, as Packer doesn't support reading HCL at the moment.
+This JSON file can be imported by both packer and terraform on start.

+While ansible could also include vars this way, I feel that its variable precedence rules are already complex enough, so for now I'm sticking with overriding defaults by `--extra-vars`.

-There should be one file per environment for all required variables.
+In the end, there should be one file per environment for all required variables.

 ## Target infrastructures